apostrophecms/starter-kit-pro-essentials/README.md

 There you can specify the selectors, CSS properties, and field types to be used to manipulate color, font size, font family and other aspects of the site as a whole.

-For complete information and a sample configuration, see the [@apostrophecms-pro/palette module documentation](https://npmjs.org/package/@apostrophecms-pro/palette). *You will need to be logged into an npm account that has been granted access, such as the one you used to npm install this project.*
+For complete information and a sample configuration, see the [@apostrophecms-pro/palette module documentation](https://apostrophecms.com/extensions/palette-3).

 > Note that like all other changes, palette changes do not take place for logged-out users until the editor clicks "Publish."